 I was due to write a long, possibly rambling, post on Vladimir Putin’s comments on liberalism, but the job has been done for me.
 I loathe the modern philosophies of nominal liberalism and the destructive effect they have had on state and society, but if President Putin thinks I must then fall into his camp, he has not understood the Britons.

 As it happens, I need not provide an insightful analysis because Paul Goodman has written a flawless piece on Conservative Home this morning:

 - Conservativism is better that liberalism – and Putin much worse than either – by Paul Goodman on Conservative Home

 On the basis of opposing western liberalism, Putin is building alliances with European-style conservatives, in Turkey and the old lands of Austria-Hungary.
-As the only genuine freedom-loving conservative government anywhere Anglosphere at the moment is that of the United States, and that is under existential threat from authoritarian liberals, there seems to other alliance to oppose the idiocies of modernist ideologues without jumping from the frying pan into the fire.
+As the only genuine freedom-loving conservative government anywhere in the Anglosphere at the moment is that of the United States, and that is under existential threat from authoritarian liberals, there seems no other alliance to oppose the idiocies of modernist ideologues without jumping from the frying pan into the fire.

 - We Need to Talk About Putin: Why the West gets him wrong, and how to get him right, by Mark Galeotti